 Pure dating app

 Pure is one of the more interesting non-monogamous dating apps because it appears to be trying to do something different.
-The way the app is laid out looks visually different to many of the others listed here, and it positions itself in such a sex-positive way that most people on there appear to be looking for physical connections.
-I say this after having tried it three times in so many years in various countries.
+The way the app is laid out looks visually different from many of the others listed here, and it positions itself in such a sex-positive way that most people on there appear to be looking for physical connections.
+I say this after having tried it three times over the years in various countries.

 Pure also has interesting graphics and great social media content.
 But the app itself?
 I’ve never really understood the design or connected with anyone on there.
 Perhaps because I’ve never encountered enough people there to find anyone of interest.
 I support them in creating a hookup app that is open to everyone (like a stylish Grindr for folks of all persuasions), but I haven’t found my groove with it yet.
-Important to note that as of February 2024, this app is no longer free to use.
+Please note that as of February 2024, this app is no longer available for free use.

 Pros